JoshW-dev/line-study-app/README.md

 	- react changes since 2 years ago
 	- wether rented servers are needed

+	-prolly do react backend and frontend using mongoose - like IBM-C -host on AWS or horoku
+		-follow AWS documentation for quick setup

+	- amazon email API, mailchimp
+	-try typescript instead of javascript? -learning curve but maybe worth it -elastic beanstalk - umbrella for connecting components and deployment

+	-coop reqs
+		-react frontend, express backend, mongoose API for front-back comms
+		-deployment: netlify - like horoku but free (probably) -start dev without a database and see if data can just be stored local -start with just frontend?

 - Find react/python library for creating excel sheets from data